-Agriculture is one of the largest industries in Frederick County, with nearly 57% of the total land acreage dedicated to farmland.
+Agriculture is one of the largest industries in Frederick County, with nearly 49% of the total land acreage dedicated to farmland.
 According to the most recent U.S. Census of Agriculture (2007), there are 1,442 farms located in Frederick County with an average size of 140 acres each.
 Dairy farming is the major type of farming, and Frederick County is the largest producer of dairy products in the State.
 Frederick County provides one-third of all milk for the State and is the third largest producer of milk in the mid-Atlantic region.
 Frederick County leads the State in the production of dairy products, hay, turkeys, cattle and calves, horses and ponies, forage and corn for silage.

 Dedicated to farmland preservation, the County is a participant in the Maryland Agricultural Land Preservation Program.
 This program provides for the purchase of development rights easements.
-As of June 1, 2012, Maryland Agricultural Land Preservation Foundation easements have been purchased on 19,112 acres with an additional 5,362 acres under the temporary district status.
-The County is now in the tenth year of its agricultural land preservation Installment Purchase Program which has purchased easements to protect a total of 16,269 acres.
-In combination with county and State land preservation programs, there are permanent protective easements on 48,210 acres.
+As of December 30, 2011, Maryland Agricultural Land Preservation Foundation easements have been purchased on 18,735 acres with an additional 5,282 acres under the temporary district status.
+In combination with County and State Land Preservation Programs, there are permanent protective easements on 47,883 acres.
+The County is now in the ninth year of agricultural land preservation Installment Purchase Program which has purchased easements to protect a total of 16,269 acres.
+Thirty new applications have been received for the fiscal year 2011 Installment Purchase Program.